 Honey also has sugar and carbohydrates—that too in large amounts.
 So when you go overboard with honey, your blood sugar level tends to shoot up.
 If you are diabetic, you can see an abnormal rise in your blood sugar levels with can be dangerous.
 A study, published in Progress in Cardiovascular Diseases, states that high sugar diets, such as one with abundance of honey, can lead to insulin resistance.

 Honey is considered a great ingredient to help control blood pressure.
 But eating too much honey can also put you at the risk of low blood pressure or hypotension.
-In the long run, this can affect the functioning of your heart.
+In the long run, this can affect the functioning of your heart, making it one of the side effects of honey.
 This study, published in International Journal of Molecular Sciences, states that too much honey can reduce systolic blood pressure.

 If you suffer from constipation, then honey can make it worse.
-And even if you don’t, too much honey can block you up thanks to the high content of fructose in it.
-Moreover, honey can also lead to bloating as well, If you are wondering can honey cause diarrhoea, then yes it can due to your body’s inability to digest the sugars in honey.
+And even if you don’t, too much honey can block you up, thanks to the high content of fructose in it.
+Moreover, it can also lead to bloating, one of the side effects of honey on stomach.
+If you are wondering can honey cause diarrhea, then yes it can due to your body’s inability to digest the sugars in honey.
 Honey is one of the FODMAP foods that should be avoided if you suffer from IBS, according to this study published in International Journal of Preventive Medicine.

 If you are watching your weight, then controlling the amount of honey you are consuming is very essential.
-The high content of calories, sugar, and carbohydrates present in honey can aid weight gain.
-Honey has 64 calories in one teaspoon, and so eating too much honey can make you put on weight.
+The high content of calories, sugar, and carbohydrates present in it can lead to weight gain, which is one of the common side effects of honey.
+It has 64 calories in one teaspoon, and so eating too much honey can make you put on weight.

 When you have too much honey, you are also having too much sugar which can promote tooth decay.
 According to the USDA National Nutrient Database, about 82% of honey is made of sugar and this is enough to damage your teeth.
 Moreover, honey is also sticky in nature, meaning it can cling to your teeth further promoting tooth decay.